 What her scars remind her of

 I think I’m more confident now.
-I’m like ‘yea, I survived fire, don’t get it twisted, I’m a queen.’
+I’m like ‘yeah, I survived the fire, don’t get it twisted, I’m a queen.’
 I survived a gas explosion, my confidence is off the roof.
 I built that on my own.
-It took a lot of building, a lot of praying… Its not just the prayers, its about what is inside that is reflecting on the outside.
+It took a lot of building, a lot of praying… It is not just the prayers, it is about what is inside that is reflecting on the outside.
 Because beauty can be very superficial, nobody can look like the way they look now, forever.
 I’m gonna get older, so its what is inside.
 The inner beauty matters and I’m a genuinely good person.

 So I made up my mind to own it… that is me.
 I was burnt I had the scar.
 I will post this because there are people going through this that are thinking we can never post the picture.
 It is okay to post that picture.
 That was why I posted it.
 I didn’t even think it was gonna go viral.
 I was just minding my business and all of a sudden, people that know me started calling me.